kushgbisen/nseapi/README.md

 ```

 ### Logging
 The package includes built-in logging functionality that tracks API interactions:
 - **Debug level:** Records API request attempts.
 - **Info level:** Logs successful responses.
 - **Error level:** Captures failed requests with details.

 Logs are written to `nseapi.log` in the current working directory.
 Example log output:
 ```
 2024-12-27 06:53:03 - INFO - Successfully fetched data from marketStatus
 2024-12-27 06:53:04 - ERROR - Failed to fetch data from invalid_endpoint: 404 Client Error
 ```

+## Troubleshooting

+### Common Issues
+- **API Errors**: Ensure you have a stable internet connection and are not hitting rate limits.
+If the issue persists, check the NSE website for API status.
+- **Invalid Symbols**: Verify that the symbol you’re using is valid and supported by the NSE.
+- **File Download Failures**: Ensure the specified download directory exists and is writable.

 ## Project Structure
 The project is organized as follows:
 ```
 ./
 ├── .gitignore                # Specifies files and directories to ignore in Git